codio/site/source/docs/content/authoring/assessments/assessments-free.html.md

 ## Preview type
 The following preview options are available.
 They dictate the expected input format and whether a fully rendered preview pane appears below the student input.
 Markdown is useful if the student wants to enter text formatting commands.
-Here are a couple of references for markdown:
+Here is a reference for markdown:

 - [Daring Fireball](http://daringfireball.net/projects/markdown/basics) - the author of markdown
-- [Bill Powell Is Alive](http://billpowellisalive.com/blog/markdown-syntax) - for those with less sharp eyesight

 Latex is useful where you want students to enter mathematical formulae in their answers.
 [Click here](/docs/content/authoring/page-edit/latex/) for information on Latex.